-With just six months until the Brexit deadline, plans for necessary changes are finally being acted on at an operational level.
+With just six months until the Brexit deadline, plans for necessary changes are finally being acted on at an operational level and banking recruitment agencies are seeing a rise in vacancies.

 It’s been a long time coming, but plans for the changes needed around Brexit have finally filtered down to operational level, with a number of roles opening in Q3 that are purely focused on Brexit projects.
 Banks have also been moving some senior employees onto these projects, meaning a slow but constant requirement of temporary hires for roles such as trade processing and client outreach.